arwes/arwes/docs/animation/animation-system.md

 The `Energy` component is an interface used to control the animation flow in a component.
 It represents a node in the system.

-> This component is not used directly, instead it is used by a HOC (High Order Component).
+> This component is not used directly, instead it is used by the HOC (High Order Component) `withEnergy`.

 ### Props